Astrophysics Major

 9. Communicate technical knowledge through effective scientific writing and oral presentations.

-Honors in Astrophysics
+Thesis work and Honors in Astrophysics

 Accessibility of Astrophysics Facilities